AppSheet: Data Capture

 AppSheet apps capture data in the form of images, signatures, geolocation, barcodes, and NFC.
-Data is automatically synced to the cloud-based, or users can opt to manually sync the data at any time.
+Data is automatically synced to the cloud, or users can opt to manually sync the data at any time.
 Common uses for data capture include field or equipment inspections, safety inspections, reporting, and inventory management.

 Data Collaboration

 Synced, shared data allows users to collaborate across mobile or desktop devices.
 Workflow rules can also be used to trigger notifications or work-based assignments where appropriate.
 Offline access is also possible as data storage is localized to the device and synced upon internet connectivity returns.

 Data Display

 AppSheet data can be displayed in graphical and interactive formats.
 Common data views include tables, forms, maps, charts, calendars, and dashboards.
 Each app can hold multiple views consisting of data from various sources.

 Declarative Programming Model

 AppSheet's platform allows users to declare the logic of the app's activity in order to customize the app's user experience rather than use traditional code.
 This level of abstraction essentially trades a granular level of customization that would be available through hard code for increased efficiency, scalability, and security that would be available through a declarative model.